werto87/small_memory_tree/README.md

 If using small memory tree saves you memory or not depends heavily on the max children.
 Figure 1 shows an overview of how much heap memory small memory tree uses compared to a vecPlusPointerToParentNode tree (stlplus::ntree).
 The values are measured using the project in this [repository](https://github.com/werto87/small_memory_tree_memory_measurement).
 The structure of the tree is worst case for small memory tree.
 Just a root with children who are leafs.
 ![image](https://github.com/werto87/small_memory_tree/assets/46565959/09fbc0a0-b5f1-492f-9233-935f8fcaca78)
 Figure 1: Heap Memory Consumption 'stlplus tree' vs 'small memory tree'
+Because it is hard to see the Byte usage for small values of max children count in Figure 1 Figure 2 showes a zoomed version of Figure 1.
 ![image](https://github.com/werto87/small_memory_tree/assets/46565959/caea0eea-2ca0-4d55-b014-424d58789613)
+Figure 2: Zoom on small values for max children Heap Memory Consumption